 – Get paid to inspire rising leaders and concerned citizens to take action in solving problems.

 – Attend AF’s annual leadership retreat in fun locations (all expenses paid).

 – Time commitment of approximately 15 hours/month.
 Some months may be more or less depending on the number of events and/or volunteers in your chapter.

-– Recruit board members and volunteers to support the chapter and plan for sustained success
+– Recruit board members and volunteers to support the chapter and plan for sustained success.

 – Submit regular program information, budget reporting, and updates to the AF national team.